How Change Management Supports ERP implementation - Cadran Consultancy

 A successful implementation process in 5 steps

-Sanne van Hoeij, Change Facilitator and HR Advisor at Interfood, describes the step-by-step plan that resulted in successful implementation.
+Sanne van Hoeij, Change and HR Advisor at Interfood, shares the step-by-step approach that led to a successful rollout.

 Step 2: Communicating with all offices